 While they offer numerous advantages, there are still some downsides.
 The wheels are mounted externally, and that is inherently less durable than the recessed two-wheelers.
 The external wheels also take up a bit more space.
 This can be a problem in smaller airplanes’ overhead cabins where suitcases are required to be put in wheel first.
 However, this problem can be overcome in some suitcases where the spinner wheels are externally mounted, but placed in a special recessed area to give the best of both worlds.

 Incredibly rare these days, there are very few instances where a no-wheeled suitcase will be better than one with wheels.
-Some people might like the novelty of it, or have simply been using the same suitcase for decades and are reluctant to let it go.
+Some people might like the novelty of it, or have simply been using the same suitcase sets for decades and are reluctant to let it go.

 A few circumstances that might make you choose an old-fashioned wheel-less suitcase: